Eric Schiller: Chess author

 Schiller wrote over 100 chess books, more than any other author of the genre in the 20th century except Fred Reinfeld and Raymond Keene.
 John L. Watson, who co-wrote three books with Schiller, considers some of Schiller's output to be well suited to its amateur audience.
 Watson wrote of Complete Defense to King Pawn Openings and Complete Defense to Queen Pawn Openings that "these books are explicitly aimed at the developing student, not the advanced player, and I think they both do a particularly good job of gently guiding an inexperienced player through a new opening. ...
 While Schiller probably deserves some of the criticism he gets, a consequence of writing too many books too quickly, he should also get credit when he does a good job."
 International Master Jeremy Silman wrote of Watson and Schiller's The Big Book of Busts, "I am forced to swallow my bigoted view of Schiller's work (or does this just validate my opinion of Watson?) and admit that this is a great book".

 Schiller also worked as chess developer mainly developing teaching tools, like all the tutorials for computer software Kasparov's Gambit, chapters of the reference manual of the same game and developing teaching tools included in Chessmaster 5000.

 Amongst Schiller's large output, some of his books have received poor reviews.
 Chess historian Edward Winter has criticized many of Schiller's earlier books for large numbers of spelling, factual and typographical errors, and even claimed plagiarism.
 Schiller's Unorthodox Chess Openings received a noted two-word review from Tony Miles in Kingpin: "Utter crap."
 Carsten Hansen wrote of Schiller's book on the Frankenstein–Dracula Variation of the Vienna Game that it was "by far the worst book that I have ever seen."

 Career in linguistics

-Schiller's PhD thesis was entitled "An autolexical account of subordinating serial verb phrase constructions".
+Schiller's PhD thesis was entitled An Autolexical Account of Subordinating Serial Verb Constructions.
 He was a published author in linguistics, specializing in Mon-Khmer languages.
 Schiller was a co-founder of the Southeast Asian Linguistic Society and was an officer of the Chicago Linguistic Society.
 He maintained a web page with a lengthy list of his linguistic publications at this URL.

 Books by Schiller on linguistics include: